 Making a meaningful contribution

-Please note: The information and statistics in this section of the report reflect Peregrine Group’s South African subsidiaries and, unless otherwise specified, is not inclusive of joint ventures or associates.
+Please note: The information and statistics in this section of the report reflect Peregrine Group’s South African subsidiaries and, unless otherwise specified, do not include joint ventures or associates.

-Peregrine is committed to transformation as a critical business practice, not only for the Group’s sustainability, but also as a means to make a meaningful contribution in the larger South African society in which a large part of its businesses operate.
+Peregrine is committed to transformation, and views it as a critical business imperative, not only for the Group’s sustainability, but also as a means to make a meaningful contribution in the larger South African society in which it operates.
 Peregrine further acknowledges the reputational and operational risk inherent in failing to meet its B-BBEE objectives.
-To this end Peregrine has an established Group Transformation Forum (GTF), which meets at least three times a year.
+To this end the Group has an established Group Transformation Forum (GTF) which meets at least three times a year.

 - Employment Equity;